Am I too old to teach English abroad?

 They all were somewhat adventurous and curious because they left their own countries to travel to where we teach the course and then chose to stay and work in the country.

-Some of them liked it so much that the used our job service to help them move around the world and teach in several countries.
+Some of them liked it so much that they used our job service to help them move around the world and teach in several countries.

 As long as you are still healthy and mobile, the question of being too old to teach English abroad is irrelevant.

-Teaching English to professionals is one of the few jobs in the world where being older is an advantage.
-It is also very rewarding.
+Teaching English to professionals is one of the few jobs where being older is an advantage.
+It is also gratifying.